prusswan/tilemill/README.md

+# node12

+Tested with node 12.22.12 on Windows 10
+Requires forked node-mapnik

 # Latest Status - June 13, 2021

 We are looking for people to get involved!
 Take a look at some of the current Feature Request Issues, and let us know if you can help.